lkndl/ab12phylo/README.md

 ## Advanced use

 #### Remote runs
-[tmux](https://askubuntu.com/questions/8653/how-to-keep-processes-running-after-ending-ssh-session/220880#220880) and `--headless` are highly recommended for remote runs, as well as [pre-supplying a BLAST+ db](#blast-database), adapting or replacing the [YAML](https://yaml.org/) config file and setting a seed.
+[tmux](https://askubuntu.com/questions/8653/how-to-keep-processes-running-after-ending-ssh-session/220880#220880) and `--headless` are highly recommended for remote runs, as well as [pre-supplying a BLAST+ db](#blast-database), adapting or replacing the [YAML](https://yaml.org/) config file and setting a fixed seed to create reproducibility at least on the same system.
+Also, you might consider plotting an additional rectangular tree with an MSA visualization by passing `-msa_viz`.
+This will take some rendering time for wider alignments.

-#### Seed
-An integer that is used to initialize the python3 random number generator ([RNG](https://docs.python.org/3/library/random.html)) that will be used primarily for RAxML-NG.
-If you set it yourself via `-s` (otherwise it's, well,  random), runs with the same seed on the same system with identical numbers of ML tree searches and Bootstraps will generate precisely the same trees and save them in the same files.
-This is intentional reproducibility.

-#### Genes
+#### Genes + References
 If data for several genes is supplied, AB12PHYLO will restrict the analysis to samples that are present for all genes.
-If this causes a lot of samples to be dropped, it might be worth leaving out a gene entirely by setting `-g` = `--genes`.
+If this causes a lot of samples to be dropped, it might be worth leaving out a gene entirely by setting `-g` = `--genes` manually.

-#### Subset analysis
-Alternatively, you can pass a file that serves as a whitelist if you want to analyse only a certain subset of your data via `-abiset`.
-It is also possible to use sample IDs: Provide a file via `-sampleset`.
-Defining a subset this way does not influence exclusion via `-g`, of course.

-#### References
-Setting references is a bit like setting genes: If a directory of reference files is supplied via `-rd` = `--ref_dir`, the pipeline will try to match the `.FASTA` files in that directory to the genes in the analysis *by their filename*.
-For example, `ITS1F.fasta` will be matched to sequences from the *ITS1F* gene.
+Passing references is closely inter-linked: If a directory of reference files is supplied via `-rd` = `--ref_dir`, the package will try to match the `.FASTA` files inside to genes *by their filename*.
+For example, `ITS1F.fasta` will be matched to trace data from the *ITS1F* gene.
 Alternatively, an ordered list of reference files can be passed via `-rf` = `--ref`, and file names will be ignored.

-If you're feeling neat and precise and set both the genes and individual references, be careful: The pipeline deliberately matches references and genes *by order* in this case.
-Accordingly, this will mess it up:
+If you're feeling this neat and precise and set both the genes and individual references, be careful: The pipeline deliberately matches references and genes *by order* in this case.
+So this will make a mess:

 ```bash
 -g ITS1F OPA10 -rf ../opa10.fasta ITS1F.phy